-Approved: Board of Trustees, February 15, 1978 Adopted Revisions: Adopted by the William Paterson University Board of Trustees, July 24, 2012 Policy 4: Non-Discrimination Policy
+Approved: Board of Trustees, February 15, 1978 Adopted Revisions: Adopted by the William Paterson University Board of Trustees, July 24, 2012

+Policy 4: Non-Discrimination Policy

-The William Paterson University of New Jersey is committed to equal employment opportunity and to maintaining an academic and work environment for students, faculty and staff which is conducive to the achievement of educational and career goals on the basis of ability and performance, and which is free of discrimination on the basis of race, sex, color, age, national origin, handicap, sexual orientation, religion or marital status.
+The William Paterson University of New Jersey is committed to equal employment opportunity and to maintaining an academic and work environment for students, faculty and staff which is conducive to the achievement of educational and career goals on the basis of ability and performance, and which is free of discrimination on the basis of race, creed, color, national origin, nationality, ancestry, sex/gender (including pregnancy), affectional or sexual orientation, gender identity or expression, age, marital status, civil union status, domestic partnership status, familial status, religion, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, or disability, except where a particular qualification is specifically permitted and is essential to successful job performance.
 Since discriminatory behavior seriously undermines the atmosphere of trust essential to the academic and work environment, anyone who violates this policy may be subject to disciplinary action, including termination.

-Approved: Board of Trustees, November 9, 1987 Revised: Board of Trustees, February 8, 1988 Policy 5: Posthumous Degree
+Approved: Board of Trustees, November 9, 1987 Revised: Board of Trustees, February 8, 1988 Revised: Board of Trustees, September 19, 2014

+Policy 5: Posthumous Degree